ucdh/SCOPUS-Citation-Gatherer/README.md

 #SCOPUS Citation Finder

-A script which returns citation data for New Zealand research repositories from (http://www.scopus.com).
+A script which returns citation data for New Zealand research repositories from http://www.scopus.com.

 The script uses two Elsevier SCOPUS APIs: the SCOPUS Search API and the Abstract Retrieval API.
 Firstly, it identifies articles in SCOPUS that have referenced a research repository article.
 It then examines these articles and pulls out the relevant citation data.

 To run:

 1. Clone or download the repository
-2. Add an api key to the
+2. Create an apikey at http://dev.elsevier.com/myapikey.html and add this to the config.py file

-To run, navigate to script folder in command prompt and type:

-python "get referenced articles.py" > results.csv
+3. Add repository codes to the reposistory list in config.py (e.g University of Canterbury's code is '10092')
+4. Navigate to the directory on command line
+5. Run 'Python get referenced articles.py'